-It’s no secret that Orlando is home to some of the most incredible attractions in the world.
+It’s no secret that Orlando is home to some of the most incredible attractions in the world with the likes of Walt Disney World, Universal Studios and Busch Gardens.
 However, many believe that the famous city in Florida state is only suitable for younger children.

 Table of Contents

 - 2. Busch Gardens

 - 3. Indoor Go-Karting

 - 8. Drink, Dine & Shop At Disney Springs

 - 9. Head To The Rooftop Driving Range

 - 11. Explore Epcot’s World Showcase

 - 12. Step Inside The Wizarding World Of Harry Potter